wundergraph/wundergraph/docs-website/src/pages/docs/guides/monitoring-and-observability.md

 ## Prometheus

 By default, Prometheus is enabled and serves its metrics on `http://<host>:8881/metrics`.
-To use a custom port or to disable it, use the `prometheus` field when calling `configureWunderGraphApplication()`:
+To disable it or to use a custom port, use the `prometheus` field when calling `configureWunderGraphApplication()`:

 ```typescript
 // wundergraph.config.ts